aurva-io/AIOstack/README.md

 kubectl get pods -n aiostack

 # Access dashboard
-# Go to staging.aurva.ai and login with your credentials
+# Go to staging.aurva.ai and login with your credentials ( your username is the email you signed up with )
 ```

 ## Supported Platforms